hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/06_daily_tools.md

 * [Introduction to R - DataCamp](https://www.datacamp.com/courses/free-introduction-to-r)  *Highly recommended*
 * [Swirl](https://swirlstats.com/)
 * [R for Data Science](https://r4ds.had.co.nz/)

+## Using Python

+Other projects are often dependent on Python instead.

+Some resources which can be useful:
+* Learning Python, 5th Edition by Mark Lutz
+* Python for Data Analysis: Data Wrangling with pandas, NumPy, and Jupyter by Wes McKinney

 ## Using Slack
 We use [Slack](https://slack.com/intl/de-de/) extensively in the group for communicating and sharing results.
 Ask Carl to add you to the HDSU slack group as soon as you join the lab.
 Keep an eye on the **newsshare** channel where we post interesting papers and resources.
 Also check all the available channels and join those that are relevant to you.